Weskan, Kansas

-Weskan is a census-designated place (CDP) in Wallace County, Kansas, United States.
+Weskan is an unincorporated community and census-designated place (CDP) in Wallace County, Kansas, United States.
 As of the 2020 census, the population was 158.
 It is located along U.S. Route 40, 11.5 mi west-southwest of Sharon Springs.
 It is the closest community to Mount Sunflower, the highest point in Kanas.

 History

 The post office in Weskan was established in August 1887.

-Weskan has a post office with ZIP code 67762 and there is one high school located within the community.
+Weskan has a post office with ZIP Code 67762 and there is one high school located within the community.

 A tornado struck Weskan on May 11, 2023, where it caused extensive damage at a school in the community.